lucarraro/traudem/tests/testthat/_snaps/taudem_threshold.md

     Output
       Threshold version ..
       Input file blop.tif has projected coordinate system.
-      Nodata value input to create partition from file: -.
-      Nodata value recast to float used in partition raster: -.
       Compute time: .
       This run may take on the order of  minutes to complete.
       This estimate is very approximate.